Ginger & Acne: What’s the Connection?

 Hot Ginger Drinks

 You can also make some ginger-based drinks if you enjoy feeling refreshed on the inside, in addition to your outside.
 Ginger-honey tea, in particular, is an especially energizing choice.
 Mix a teaspoon of ground up ginger into a couple of cups of boiling water.
 If you want, you may add some turmeric or a chopped up stalk of lemongrass to stimulate your skin and immune system even more.
-Lemongrass is especially beneficial if you are battling a flu, nausea or digestive problems.
+Lemongrass is especially beneficial if you are battling a flu, nausea, or digestive problems4.
 For maximum benefit, mix in a dozen black peppercorns in their minced form.

 Let this potion quietly simmer for several minutes, upon which you should remove it from the heat and let it cool off for ten minutes.
 During this time, you can add some more beneficial oomph by adding some pre-made herbal tea, such as the green variety, that you can allow to sit into the cooling liquid.
 Enjoy this with some honey, or even with some lemon for an extra boost.
 Drinks this twice or thrice a day for best results.